What is Army ROTC?

 It's Not For Everyone - Just the Leaders of Tomorrow

 The Basic Course normally takes place during your first two years in college as elective courses.
 At UVM, it involves one elective class with accompanying labs each semester.
 You will learn basic military skills and the fundamentals of leadership, as well as start the groundwork toward becoming an Army leader.
 You can take Army ROTC Basic Course without a military commitment.
+There are also alternate entry options for non-traditionally aligned students.
+Do not hesitate to contact us for more information regarding entry into the program.

 The Advanced Course takes place during your last two years in college as elective courses.
 At UVM, the Advanced Course includes one elective class with accompanying labs each semester, plus a summer leadership course.
 You will learn advanced military tactics and gain experience in team organization, planning and decision-making.
 Entering the Advanced Course requires a commitment to serve as an Officer in the U.S. Army after you graduate.